Eigenfunctions of deformed Schr\"odinger equations: Introduction

-We would like to thank Giulio Bonelli, Matteo Gallone, Saebyeok Jeong, Marcos Mari\~{n}o and Alessandro Tanzini for interesting and valuable discussions.
+We would like to thank Jonah Baermann, Giulio Bonelli, Matteo Gallone, Saebyeok Jeong, Marcos Mari{\~n}o, Giovanni Ravazzini, Lukas Schimmer, Alessandro Tanzini and Joerg Teschner for interesting and valuable discussions.
 The work of AG and MF is partially supported by the Swiss National Science Foundation Grants No.~185723, 218510 and the NCCR SwissMAP.
 The work of TP is partly supported by the INFN Iniziativa Specifica GAST, Indam GNFM, the MIUR PRIN Grant 2020KR4KN2 “String Theory as a bridge between Gauge Theories and Quantum Gravity''.
 Furthermore, TP acknowledges funding from the EU project Caligola (HORIZON-MSCA-2021-SE-01), Project ID: 101086123, and CA21109 -- COST Action CaLISTA.
 Finally, TP gratefully acknowledges the hospitality of CERN and the University of Geneva during the completion of this work.